-- 1. Although illness from exposure to heat is preventable, every year, thousands become sick from occupational heat exposure, and some cases are fatal.
-Most outdoor fatalities, occur in the first few days of working in warm or hot environments because the body needs to build a tolerance to the heat gradually over time.
+- 1. Millions of U.S. workers are exposed to heat in their workplaces.
+Although illness from exposure to heat is preventable, every year, thousands become sick from occupational heat exposure, and some cases are fatal. - 2.
+Most outdoor fatalities, 50% to 70%, occur in the first few days of working in warm or hot environments because the body needs to build a tolerance to the heat gradually over time.
 The process of building tolerance is called heat acclimatization.
-Lack of acclimatization represents a major risk factor for fatal outcomes. - 2.
-Occupational risk factors for heat illness include heavy physical activity, warm or hot environmental conditions, lack of acclimatization, and wearing clothing that holds in body heat. - 3.
-Hazardous heat exposure can occur indoors or outdoors, and can occur during any season if the conditions are right, not only during heat waves. - 4.
-Working in a hot environment can trigger ailments that include heat rash, heat cramps, heat exhaustion and heatstroke - considered a medical emergency.
+Lack of acclimatization represents a major risk factor for fatal outcomes. - Occupational risk factors for heat illness include heavy physical activity, warm or hot environmental conditions, lack of acclimatization, and wearing clothing that holds in body heat. - 4.
+Hazardous heat exposure can occur indoors or outdoors and can occur during any season if the conditions are right, not only during heat waves. - 5.
+Working in a hot environment can trigger ailments that include heat rash, heat cramps, heat exhaustion and heatstroke considered a medical emergency.
 Symptoms of heat exhaustion include feeling faint or dizzy; excessive sweating; cool, pale, clammy skin; nausea or vomiting; rapid, weak pulse; and muscle cramps.